SynthmindsLLC/SynthBrain/03 - 🔬 R&D/🧮Math & Comp Sci/Concepts/Caching and Memory Management.md

 # Caching and Memory Management

-The book "[[Algorithms to Live By]]" by [[Brian Christian, Tom Griffiths]] explores various computer science concepts and how they can be applied to everyday life.
+The book "[[Synthbrain/01 - 🎥 Commercial Hub/📸 Content Capture/📖 Joe's Readwise/Books/Algorithms to Live By]]" by [[Brian Christian, Tom Griffiths]] explores various computer science concepts and how they can be applied to everyday life.
 While the book covers a broad range of topics, specific insights into caching and memory management can be drawn from the principles of computer science, particularly focusing on caching algorithms and cache management strategies.

 ### Caching Algorithms